marouenbg/ACHR.cu/paper/paper.md

 # Acknowledgments

 The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg [@VBCG_HPCS14] -- see [https://hpc.uni.lu](https://hpc.uni.lu).
-The author acknowledges the support of the National Centre of Excellence in Research (FNR-NCER-PD) on Parkinson’s disease of the Fonds National de la Recherche of Luxembourg.
+The author acknowledges the support of the Fonds National de la Recherche´s National Centre of Excellence in Research on Parkinson’s disease (FNR-NCER-PD).

 # References